Ablanitsa, Blagoevgrad Province: Geography

-Ablanitsa is located 22 km southeast of the town of Gotse Delchev and 9 km east of the municipal center of Hadzhidimovo, in the semi-mountainous southwestern part of the Dabrashki part of the Western Rhodopes.
-Its land is located between the valleys of the Mesta River to the southwest and its left tributary Bistritsa to the east, forming its natural boundary.
+Ablanitsa is located 22 km southeast of the town of Gotse Delchev and 9 km east of the municipal center of Hadzhidimovo, in the semi-mountainous southwestern part of the Dabrash ridge of the Western Rhodope Mountains.
+Its land is located between the valleys of the Mesta River to the southwest and its left tributary the Chechka Bistritsa to the east, forming its natural boundary.
 The village is part of the Chech historical and geographical area, divided between Bulgaria and Greece, made up of 60 villages populated by Pomaks.

 The climate is transitional Mediterranean with a mountain influence with favorable conditions for the cultivation of heat-loving crops - tobacco, vineyards, figs, almonds, cotton, maize and others.
 It is characterized by mild and rainy winters and warm and dry summers.

 In 1959 a pumping station was built to supply water for irrigation of arable land, and an artificial dam was built near the village.
-With its 16 223 acres of adjacent area, the settlement is the largest in the municipality.
+With its 16,223 acres of adjacent area, the settlement is the largest in the municipality.